Specialty Crop Block Grant Funding

 Agricultural Development and Promotion Funds Program (formerly known as the New Mexico Specialty Crops Program)

-Funding through the Agricultural Development and Promotion Funds Program is made possible every year through the New Mexico Specialty Crops Act of 1983.
-(The program was once referred to as “the New Mexico Specialty Crops Program” but was later changed to avoid confusion with the federal Specialty Crop Block Grant Program.)
+Funding through the Agricultural Development and Promotion Funds Program is made possible every year.
+This is due to the New Mexico Specialty Crops Act of 1983.
+(The program was once referred to as “the New Mexico Specialty Crops Program”.
+However, it was later changed to avoid confusion with the federal Specialty Crop Block Grant Program.)

 That act was created “to facilitate the production and market development of high-value agricultural products”.
-That means agricultural companies may apply for the funds for the purpose of “marketing, production demonstration and promotional activities; market potential surveys; specialty crop production demonstrations; facilitation of the development of marketing facilities; participation in national and international trade shows; and administrative costs.”
+That means agricultural companies may apply for the funds for many purposes.
+Marketing, production demonstration and promotional activities; market potential surveys; are also qualified.
+Specialty crop production demonstrations; facilitation of the development of marketing facilities; also qualify.
+Finally, participation in national and international trade shows; and administrative costs are also may apply too.

 Applications are reviewed by a panel of experts in the agricultural industry and in business.
 Successful applicants must conduct their grant-funded project entirely within the same fiscal year (July 1-June 30) for which funds were awarded.